tuna-f1sh/cyme/README.md

 More package managers to come/package distribution, please feel free to create a PR if you want to help out here.

+## Alias `lsusb`

+If one wishes to create a macOS version of lsusb or just use this instead, create an alias one's environment with the `--lsusb` compatibility flag:

+`alias lsusb='cyme --lsusb'`

 ## Linux udev Information

 > [!NOTE]